Kim Richards

-Kim Erica Richards (born September 19, 1964) is an American actress, socialite, and television personality.
-She began her career as a child actress and rose to prominence from her roles in Nanny and the Professor, Escape to Witch Mountain, and Return from Witch Mountain.
-In 2010, Richards appeared as a main cast member on The Real Housewives of Beverly Hills alongside her sister Kyle Richards.
-She was part of the main cast for the first five seasons and has returned for guest appearances in subsequent seasons.
+Kim Erica Richards (born September 19, 1964) is an American former child actress and television personality.
+Richards began her career as a child actress and rose to prominence from her roles as Prudence Everett in Nanny and the Professor (1970–1971), Olga in Little House on the Prairie (1974), Tia Malone in Escape to Witch Mountain (1975), and its sequel Return from Witch Mountain (1977).
+In 2010, Richards would begin appearing in the reality series The Real Housewives of Beverly Hills alongside her sister Kyle Richards.
+She was a part of the show's principal cast for the first five seasons and has made guest appearances in the subsequent seasons.

 Early life

 Richards was born September 19, 1964, in Mineola, New York, the daughter of Kathleen Mary (née Dugan) and her second husband, Kenneth Edwin Richards.
 They separated in 1972 and her mother later remarried.
 Her younger sister is actress, socialite, and television personality Kyle Richards.
-Socialite Kathy Hilton is her half-sister, from her mother's prior marriage to Larry Avanzino, and her nieces include Nicky and Paris Hilton.
+Her half-sister is socialite Kathy Hilton, from her mother's prior marriage to Larry Avanzino; making her the aunt of Nicky and Paris Hilton.
 Richards is of Welsh and Irish ancestry.
 Kim and Kathy were raised in Lloyd Harbor, New York before their father moved them to Los Angeles, where Kyle was born.